anuuyu/starred/README.md

 ## Rust

+- [rome/tools](https://github.com/rome/tools) - The Rome Toolchain.
+A formatter, linter, compiler, bundler, and more for JavaScript, TypeScript, HTML, Markdown, and CSS.
+- [yisibl/resvg-js](https://github.com/yisibl/resvg-js) - A high-performance SVG renderer and toolkit, powered by Rust based resvg and napi-rs.
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
-- [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - Powerful, fast, and an easy to use search engine
+- [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - An open-source, lightning-fast, and hyper-relevant search engine that fits effortlessly into your apps, websites, and workflow.
 - [alacritty/alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.
 - [SeaDve/Kooha](https://github.com/SeaDve/Kooha) - Elegantly record your screen
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.